p4-mapreduce

 --nreducers 2

-Kill one of the workers while it is executing a map or reduce job.
+Kill one of the Workers while it is executing a map or reduce job.
 Quickly use pgrep

-to find the PID of a worker, and then use kill
+to find the PID of a Worker, and then use kill

 on its PID.
 You can use pgrep

-again to check that you actually killed the worker.
+again to check that you actually killed the Worker.

-$ pgrep -af mapreduce-worker # Linux
+$ pgrep -f mapreduce-worker

 $ kill 77811

-$ pgrep -lf mapreduce-worker
+$ pgrep -f mapreduce-worker

-Here’s a way to kill one worker with one line.
+Here’s a way to kill one Worker with one line.

-$ pgrep -af mapreduce-worker | head -n1 | awk '{print $1}' | xargs kill # Linux
+$ pgrep -f mapreduce-worker | head -n1 | xargs kill

-$ pgrep -lf mapreduce-worker | head -n1 | awk '{print $1}' | xargs kill # macOS
+pgrep -f mapreduce-worker | head -n1 | xargs kill

 Code style